SEEING THE WOOD

 PPF chief finance officer and chief actuary Lisa McCrory noted funding has been extremely volatile over the course of the year, branding 2020 "a challenging time for DB schemes".
 Scheme funding in the DB universe has worsened, the latest PPF purple book revealed aggregate funding levels dropped to 94.9% as at March 2020 from 99.2% the previous year, a drop the PPF said is primarily the result of market movements.

 Professional Pensions Risk and Scheme Funding breakfast briefing aims to help pension professionals see the wood for the trees.
-This concise digital breakfast briefing will consider risk as a whole; cyber, governance, climate, volatility and how they can affect the overall running of a scheme and its long term goals.
+This concise digital breakfast briefing will consider will consider three elements of risk and scheme funding – looking at how improved governance can deliver better outcomes for both members and sponsors; assessing whether scheme journey plans are really as robust as they seem; and discussing how schemes can plan to access the bulk annuity market and secure insurer engagement.

-All of the sessions are quick fire and the closing panel allows plenty of time for interaction with our expert speakers, plus you can catch up on any content you miss with our on demand video feature.
+All of the sessions are quick fire and the allow plenty of time for questions so you can interaction with our expert speakers, plus you can catch up on any content you miss as all the sessions will be available on demand.

 Who should attend?